mikegcoleman/workshop/readme.md

 12) Click `Create`

-13) Test the public IP of each of the three front end instances in your web browser.
+13) Test the public IP of each of the two newly created front end instances in your web browser.
 Notice that the private IP address is listed under your task list, and that it changes for each of the 3 instances.

 ### 2.4 - Load balance the web front-end